yashu1wwww/Bookmyshow-Movies-Auto-Interest-With-Multiple-Accounts/README.md

 Watch up to 3 minutes and 20 seconds, then

-First, open Chrome file location and bypass the location restriction using an extension such as Touch VPN.
-In my case, the Chrome location(use start in: path) is
+First, open Chrome file location and the Chrome location(use start in: path) is

 C:\Users\Hp\AppData\Local\Google\Chrome\Application